Agoric/agoric-sdk/packages/swing-store/docs/swingstore.md

 ## Incarnations, Spans, Snapshots

 The kernel tracks the state of one or more vats.
 Each vat's execution is split into "incarnations", which are separated by a "vat upgrade" (a call to `E(vatAdminFacet).upgrade(newBundleCap, options)`).
 Each incarnation gets a new worker, which erases the heap state and only retains durable vatstore data across the upgrade.
-Every active vat has a "current incarnations", and zero or more "historic incarnations".
+Every active vat has a "current incarnation", and zero or more "historic incarnations".
 Only the current incarnation is instantiated.

 Within each incarnation, execution is broken into one or more "spans", with a "current span" and zero or more "historic spans".
 This breaks up the transcript into corresponding spans.